 The prevailing belief towards getting wealthy and accumulating strong self-worth is through hard work.
 While this may be true to an extent, the real way to build wealth is by creating multiple streams of income and earnings.
 Investing is one of the quickest ways to start setting your future self up for bigger gains and a better life.

+The best way to be able to retire comfortably is by building a retirement portfolio through income investing sooner rather than later.
 How exactly do you start investing?
 Well, one of the safest options around is a Roth IRA, which works as a retirement account of sorts, but obviously, it is a little more complicated than that.
 There are also self-directed IRAs that have their own unique advantages, and here are some of the things you can do with a self-directed IRA.

 More Portfolio Diversification

 Investing in many different retirement plans or other investing portfolios limits you to a select few assets.
 Common ones include mutual funds, ETFs, stocks, and bonds.
 While these are usually safe and proven ways to help build your money, there are so many more options out there to focus only on these few.
 Being able to diversify your portfolio with rare Earth metals (gold, silver, palladium, platinum), REITs, land trusts, start-ups, equity, and emerging assets like cryptocurrencies helps create a much broader and potentially more lucrative long term investing.
 Self-directed allows you more freedom to choose what to invest in.

 Just like you have more control over how to diversify your portfolio, you can expect to be able to grow your knowledge of investing and financial literacy regarding assets as you continue to grow your self-directed IRA.
 Learning the basics is always important for opening a Roth IRA, but you also need to understand that you have to do it yourself eventually.
 Financial advisors are great at what they do, but the information is out there, and learning while you invest is always an option that is available.